robstoll/atrium/README.md

 and it is your choice which implementation you want to use.
 However, this is more intended for advanced user with special requirements.
-Atrium provides three modules which bundle API, translation, domain and core as well as predefined assertion verbs, so that you just have to have a dependency on that one bundle (kind a bit like a BOM pom in the maven world):
+Atrium provides three modules which bundle API, translation, domain and core as well as predefined assertion verbs, so that you just have to have a dependency on one of those bundles (kind a bit like a BOM pom in the maven world):

 - [atrium-fluent-en_GB](https://github.com/robstoll/atrium/tree/master/bundles/fluent-en_GB/atrium-cfluent-en_GB-common/build.gradle)
 - [atrium-infix-en_GB](https://github.com/robstoll/atrium/tree/master/bundles/infix-en_GB/atrium-infix-en_GB-common/build.gradle)